ome/ome-files-cpp/docs/sphinx/tutorial.rst

 base unit
   The primary unit for a given unit system; all other units are scaled relative to this unit.
-Automatic conversion between unit systems is defined in conversion of base units
+Automatic conversion between unit systems is defined in conversion of base units.

 quantity
   A measured value with an associated unit.